 Step Three: Batch Process Similar Tasks

 Batch processing is simply organizing and working on similar tasks at the same time.
 When you group similar tasks, it also collects those tasks into one area of your brain and creates a super computer in your head.
 (Your brain likes organization.
-It was sort of created that way.
 Here’s research that will make you stop multitasking.
 Multitasking is making you stupid.)

 - Write all your blog posts for the month (Ok, you probably won’t write them all at once, but try writing them for a week at a time.
 Then build up to writing them for two weeks at a time, etc…)